NLeSC/nlesc-serverless-boilerplate/README.md

 amplify publish
 ```

-The url wher the application is running will be printed to screen.
+The url where the application is running will be printed to screen.

 After amplify you need to
 1. Build & push you need to push the Docker image (see `amplify/backend/batch/task/`)